- For Patients

-Center grants funded by NINDS: Muscular Dystrophy Cooperative Research Center, Principal Investigator: Richard T. Moxley, III, M.D.; Clinical Investigation of Neurological Channelopathies, Principal Investigator: Robert C. Griggs, M.D.
+Center grants funded by NINDS: Muscular Dystrophy Cooperative Research Center, Principal Investigator: Richard T. Moxley, III, M.D.; FOR-DMD: Finding the Optimum Corticosteroid regimen for Duchenne Muscular Dystrophy, Principal Investigator: Robert C. Griggs, M.D.
 The Muscle Study Group (MSG) Coordination Center is directed by Rabi Tawil, M.D.
 These provide the facilities and support for the conduct of major multi-center clinical trials, sponsored by NIH, FDA, many foundations and the pharmaceutical industry.

 The Child Neurology division trains fellows in subspecialty care and research in a wide spectrum of pediatric disorders.
 Ongoing work includes clinical trials (federal and private funding) as well as natural history, epidemiology, outcomes, and neurophysiology research.
-Jonathan Mink, M.D., Ph.D. is Co-Principal Investigator of the University of Rochester NeuroNEXT site and is Principal Investigator of the Neurological Sciences Academic Development Award Program (NSADA, K12).
+Jonathan Mink, M.D., Ph.D. is Co-Principal Investigator of the University of Rochester NeuroNEXT site, and of the Neurological Sciences Academic Development Award Program (NSADA, K12).